JulianOzelRose/TL-WR841N-v14/README.md

 However, there are several baud rates that are very common, so it is easy to guess common values until one works.
 In this particular case, the router's UART runs at ```115200``` baud rate.
 Other baud rates will produce garbage on the screen.
 We will also use the following settings: 8 data bits, 1 stop bits, no parity, no flow control.
 After gaining access to the shell, I used the Linux command ```echo $USER``` to confirm root access of the device.
 We know we have achieved this, as the device returns ```root```.

 https://user-images.githubusercontent.com/95890436/208254191-7d6bdf81-cf2c-470f-bc04-1bbeaad90dae.mp4

+# Read-Only Console
+Before I was able to access the shell and issue commands, I was stuck in a read only console.
+I learned that this is because TP-Link shorts the ```RX``` pin of the UART port as a security measure.
+There is a single voltage-limiting resistor just next to the ```RX``` pin on this particular model.
+Pulling that resistor out with a pair of tweezers did the trick, and I was then able to write to the console and issue commands.